OHIF/Viewers/platform/docs/docs/deployment/iframe.md

 ### Fixing the Cross Origin Isolation Warning to enable volume rendering

 For that we need a more sophisticated setup, since we need to add the Cross Origin Embedder Policy and Cross Origin Opener Policy headers to make the parent app cross origin isolated.
-For that we can use a express server.
+For that we can use an express server.
 (Note: you can use any other method to add the headers, this is just one of the methods)

 Download files from [here](https://ohif-assets.s3.us-east-2.amazonaws.com/iframe-express/Archive.zip)